 Misconceptions About Fingerprint Background Checks

 In the past, it was assumed that fingerprint background checks were the best way to find out information about someone.
 Yet, that is not necessarily true.
 When someone has a fingerprint background check done, they are simply having their prints cross-referenced to their recorded criminal history.
 In the event that the person has a criminal history, the person or organization requesting the background check will be notified as long as the crime was filed with the person’s fingerprints.
-However, the details and result of the crime may not be included in this information.
+However, the details and results of the crime may not be included in this information.
 And sometimes, certain crimes will not even show up on a fingerprint background check if fingerprints were not taken at the time of the crime.
 Bottom line – there are tons of variables that may affect the thoroughness of a fingerprint background check, so it is not necessarily the best way to find out information about someone.

 For more on background checks, check out how to order a criminal background check on yourself here.